5.6.3 Volunteers

 Does the location have to fingerprint and background check all volunteers?

 It is prudent and recommended that all volunteers be fingerprinted.
-Volunteers who come into regular contact with minors must be fingerprinted, have their backgrounds checked, and participate in VIRTUS® training.
+Volunteers who come into regular contact with minors or vulnerable adults must be fingerprinted, have their backgrounds checked, and participate in VIRTUS® training.
 They must also receive and sign the Guidelines for Adults Interacting with Minors at Parish or Parish School Activities or Events

 or the Archdiocese of Los Angeles Boundary Guidelines and Code of